Nintendo 3DS: Reception

 The Nintendo 3DS hardware has received largely positive reviews.
 IGN called its hardware design a "natural evolution of the Nintendo DSi system."
 CNET praised the device's 3D effect, while IGN called it "impressively sharp and clean", and impressively superior to its predecessors, although it was noted that the 3D effect only worked if the system was held at the right distance and angle.
-A common complaint was the 3DS's battery life; Engadget reported to get 3 hours of battery life from the system, while IGN reported 2 to 4.5 hours of play.
+A common complaint was the 3DS's short battery life; Engadget reported to get 3 hours of battery life from the system, while IGN reported 2 to 4.5 hours of play.

 The Nintendo 3DS XL was very well received at launch.
 Reviewers generally recommended the console to new buyers of the Nintendo 3DS family, although not so much to current owners of a Nintendo 3DS.
 Kotaku mentioned it as "possibly the best portable gaming device ever...[and] a well-designed machine..." and that "it plays great games" while The Verge called it "the best portable gaming buy around right now."
 The Nintendo 3DS XL improves upon the battery life of the original 3DS.
 Kotaku claimed that the Nintendo 3DS XL's battery "lasts a cross-country flight.".
 Sam Byford of The Verge noted that the larger top screen makes more obvious problems with aliasing and low-resolution textures.
 He did, however, say that the 3D felt more immersive: "Where the 3DS felt like peering through a peephole into another world, the XL is almost like stepping through a door."
 On the other hand, Destructoid said the 3D effect on the XL was more subtle than on its predecessor.
 The Verge spoke positively of the build quality and design choices, saying the console improved on the original.
 A Destructoid reviewer said the 3DS XL was easier to use than the regular Nintendo 3DS, mainly due to their large hands.
 The Verge noted lowered sound quality from the original, the result of smaller speakers.
 Both The Verge and Gizmodo complained of low-quality cameras.